-- Use the internet to supplement and complement classroom materials.
+- Use the Internet to supplement and complement classroom materials.

 - Consider making board games, such as a bingo or lotto board, as another way to reinforce learning.
-An opened manila folder works great as a board, index cards can be used for questions and coins can be a player’s pawn.
-It's inexpensive, simple and a great addition to family time!
+An opened manila folder works great as a board, index cards can be used for questions and coins can be a player's pawn.
+It is inexpensive, simple and a great addition to family time!

 - Consider a study group.
 For slightly older children, a study group of two or three can be very beneficial and make learning more enjoyable.

 The ultimate goal is to provide your special learner with good work habits, to prepare and anticipate, to avoid unnecessary tardiness and to stay on task.
 Par for the course with teaching organization, homework and learning strategies is making a long-term commitment.
 The foremost rule is to find the best system for your child; frequently this will mean many trials before finding the best one.
 Parental assistance can go a long way in making your child feel a sense of accomplishment and progress while minimizing stress for all of you.